 Oreo Day – Eat an Oreo cookie and make a graph of how students eat their Oreo.

-Opposite Day – Do as many things backwards as possible that day.
+Opposite Day – Do as many things backwards as possible that day, like wearing your shirt backwards or starting the day with a different activity.

 Other Ideas: make oobleck, wear orange, outdoor read aloud or lesson, obstacle course